olssone/parkit/README.md

 # Park It!
 Parking Space Monitoring System for Hood College CS Senior Project.
 Spring 2024.

-Olsson, Elijah
-Susindran, Subhashree
-Wantz, Jake
+Software Project by Elijah Olsson, Subhashree Susindran, and Jake Wantz.

 ## Installation:
 Enter all the commands in order, one at a time!